 Now you might be looking at these examples and wondering, “How can I possibly build an app like these?”.
 After all, complex app building, especially AI-based apps, has traditionally required expensive coders and experts.

-But this is where no-code comes into play.
-When you combine recent advancements in AI with the rise of no-code development tools like Bubble, it is now so much easier, faster, and flexible to build an AI-based app.
+But this is where no-code tools like Bubble.io come into play.
+When you combine recent advancements in AI with the rise of no-code development tools, it’s now so much easier, faster, and flexible to build an AI-based app.
 Let us explain below.

 Generative AI produces text and multimedia assets for users.
 This means that any case that you can think of to input something into the tool to get something out is fair game.
 Based on the functionality that you need and the form of content that you want to generate – visuals, audio, text, codes, etc. – you can use AI to do any of the following things in your app: